 Elements: 4 elements

-Coatings:Â Front element is not coated but rear element has an anti-reflective coating
+Coatings:Â Front element is not coated, but the rear element has an anti-reflective coating

 Focus: Manual